Best Picasa Alternative (Replacement Image Editor)

 In addition, Photoshop Elements will organize your videos, too, much like Lightroom.

-If you can afford the one-time fee, Photoshop Elements is definitely one of the best Picasa alternatives.
+If you can afford it, Photoshop Elements is definitely one of the best Picasa alternatives.
+Keep in mind that you can’t buy the life-time license anymore.
+Now, Adobe is only offering three-years licenses.

 7. Microsoft Photos